Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Acknowledgment

-This research is supported in part by NSF grants DMS-1915978, DMS-2023239, EF-2133740, and funding from the Wisconsin Alumni Research foundation.
-We thank Zheng Tracy Ke, Rungang Han, Yuetian Luo for helpful discussions and for sharing software packages.
+This research is supported in part by NSF CAREER DMS-2141865, DMS-1915978, DMS-2023239, EF-2133740, and funding from the Wisconsin Alumni Research foundation.
+We thank Zheng Tracy Ke, Anru Zhang, Rungang Han, Yuetian Luo for helpful discussions and for sharing software packages.